 The USDA/1890 National Scholars Program will provide full tuition, employment, employee benefits, fees, books, and room and board each year for up to 4 years to selected students pursuing a bachelor's degree at the following universities:

 The goal of the USDA/1890 National Scholars Program is to increase the number of minorities studying agriculture, food, natural resource sciences and the related disciplines.
 National Scholars are required to study in the following or related disciplines.

-Scholarships are awarded annually and must be used at one of the nineteen 1890 Historically Black Land-Grant Universities.
+Scholarships are awarded annually and must be used at one of the 1890 Historically Black Land-Grant Universities.
 Each award provides full tuition, as well as room and board for the term of the scholarship.
 The scholarship may be renewed each year, contingent upon satisfactory academic performance and normal progress toward the bachelor's degree.

 To be eligible for the USDA/1890 National Scholars Program scholarship a student must:

 The USDA/1890 National Scholars Program is available to high school seniors entering their freshman year of college and rising college sophomores and juniors.